joao-vbs/student-performance-analysis/README.md

 ## Files

 - `student.csv`: The dataset used for analysis.
-- `analysis.ipynb`: Jupyter Notebook containing the data analysis and model training code.
+- `student.ipynb`: Jupyter Notebook containing the data analysis and model training code.
 - `requirements.txt`: List of required Python packages.

 ## Instructions